 Description: Marigolds are annual flowers that range from red to orange to yellow.
 Like calendula, they’re excellent companion plants.
 They repel pest insects like cabbage moths.
 French marigolds are also reported to deter root-knot nematodes in soil.
 The plant size can vary depending on the variety, ranging from 6 inches tall or up to 4 feet tall!
-If they grow out of control and start to crowd their companion veggies, marigolds tolerate pruning back very well.
+These Tangerine Gem, are adorable petite plants.
+If your marigolds grow out of control and start to crowd their companion veggies, marigolds tolerate pruning back very well.

 Zones: 2 – 11 in warmer months.
 Zones 10 and higher can enjoy marigolds virtually year-round.

 Bloom time: Continuous blooms from late spring up until frost.

 Attracts: Butterflies and moths

 Growing Requirements: Easy to grow!
 Sow seeds indoors 6-8 weeks before last frost, or directly outside after the last frost.
 Full sun, and warm temperatures preferred.
 Suitable for a variety of soil types and containers.
 Maintain soil moist, but not soggy.

 Description: The term “salvia” includes a massive group of plants, with something like 800 or 900 different species!
 Culinary sage is a salvia too.
 Salvia plants and flowers come in all sorts of shapes, sizes, and colors – ranging from massive 5 foot bushes full of tiny blooms, to a few single tall stalks on a petite compact plant.
 Some are woody, hardy perennial shrubs and some are more tender annuals.
 Most salvias produce blooms that drive pollinators wild!